-The presence of, or student involvement in, gangs or gang-related activities on school grounds, while school is in session or at school-related events, including the display of gang symbols or paraphernalia is strictly prohibited.
-Actions which involve initiation, hazing, intimidation and/or related activities of such group affiliations and which are likely to cause bodily danger or physical or mental harm to students are prohibited.
+The presence of, or student involvement in, gangs or gang-related activities on school grounds, while school is in session or at school-related events or any other time, including the display of gang symbols or paraphernalia is strictly prohibited.
+Actions which involve initiation, hazing, intimidation and/or related activities of such group affiliations and which may cause bodily danger or physical or mental harm to students are prohibited on school grounds.
 Also prohibited are the use of hand signals, graffiti or the presence of any apparel, jewelry, accessory or manner of grooming which, by virtue of its color, arrangement, trademark, symbol or other attribute indicated or implies membership or affiliation with gangs.